ArmaghanSarvar/mda-ArmaghanSarvar/Milestone3/Data_Analysis_2.md

 ## File and Folder structure (3 points)

-You should have at least four folders in the top level of your
+You should have at least four folders in the top level of the
 repository: one for each milestone, and one output folder.
 If there are any other folders, these are explained in the main README.